About the Band

 The sheer pleasure of playing is the glue that bonds the band together, and the desire to share this music with others is the fuel that fires Boka Marimba.

 Dumisani “Dumi” Maraire, the late Zimbabwean master musician, composer and ethnomusicologist, brought this music to the Pacific Northwest in the 1960s.
 Marian Grebanier formed Boka Marimba in 1987 with a group of people from the area who fell in love with the spirit and sound of this music.
 Dr. Maraire taught the band a large part of its current repertoire.
 The band later expanded its repertoire with arrangements taught by Ephat Mujuru, Alport Mhlanga, Michael Sibanda, Tendai Muparutsa and others.
 We also perform original arrangements in the same style.

 In Shona, boka means “group”.
 And marimba is the plural of rimba which means “wooden voice.”

 We play Zimbabwean style marimbas.
 The keys are made of Padauk, Wenge, Honduras Rosewood, and Cherry.
 The resonator tubes, made out of PVC pipe, are fitted with cellophane or “space blanket” buzzers that provide the characteristic Zimbabwean sound.
 They are constructed by band members and by Carl Dean of Portland.

-The mbira, a “thumb piano” with 24 metal keys, is the primary traditional instrument of the Shona people.
+The mbira, with 24 metal keys, is the primary traditional instrument of the Shona people.
+It consists of a wooden board with attached staggered metal tines, played by holding the instrument in the hands and plucking the tines with the thumbs and right forefinger (most mbira), and sometimes the left forefinger.
 Many of our songs are contemporary adaptations of traditional melodies played on the mbira.